 Are you a great writer?
 Are you good at meandering your way through search engines in order to get the right information?
-Are you sick of spending hours everyday in jampacked, sweaty buses as you’re stuck in traffic?
+Are you sick of spending hours everyday stuck in traffic and in jampacked, sweaty buses?
 If so, then freelance writing might just be for you!

 Whether you work a 9 to 5 or not, you can earn a living full-time or part-time writing for books, magazines, newspapers, and blogs as a freelance writer.